Constraint-based modeling of metabolism - interpreting predictions of growth and ATP synthesis in human and yeast

 Cell Systems,; Vol. 5(2017)p.
 538-541

-Introductory text in journal
+Other text in scientific journal

 I used constraint based models of metabolism to study growth and production of ATP.
 Several findings came out of the simulations.
 1) Breastfed infant’s growth is constrained by the rate of ATP production.
 2) Cells can switch enzymes to increase the rate of ATP production.
 But this comes at the cost of a more wasteful extraction of nutrients.
 The behavior of both yeast cells, cancer cells and human muscles can be explained by this.
 3) The rate of growth can be predicted for cells that are fed different nutrients.
 4) Cancer cells excrete glutamate because it is a byproduct of growth.
 The rate of growth in cancer cells can be decreased by blocking glutamate excretion.